JoshuaMart/www.jomar.fr/content/posts/2022/basic_recon_to_rce_ii/index.md

 From a medium template, a high / critical vulnerability can be discovered.
 So I was curious to see if I could discover a target in debug mode via this template.

-My recognition base was still empty at this time, so I had to choose a program to test that.
-So I chose a public program with a large scope, this one has received many reports and it has been a bit talked about when it was released so I know that many hunters had a look at it.
+My recognition base was still empty at this time, then I had to choose a program to test that.
+I've chosed a public program with a large scope, this one has received many reports and it has been a bit talked about when it was released and I know that many hunters had a look at it.
 For my part I had taken a quick look at it, but I had not come up with anything.

 And for the occasion, a real stroke of luck, my recon' phase ends, Nuclei starts, and I receive an alert telling me that the ruby debug mode template has been found on a subdomain !
-I hasten to go to the domain, the debug mode is well activated but unfortunately the gem 'mini profiler' does not seem to be present or not activated.
+I quickly opened the URL, the debug mode is well activated but unfortunately the gem 'mini profiler' does not seem to be present or not activated.

 And I remember visiting this domain and testing some features that seemed interesting.
 Except that I had missed, as well as all the other hunters who visited this domain, something important.